LTC Joseph L. Swindle, Chair

 The mission of the Army ROTC program is to train and commission college students to officers and leaders of character in the total Army.

 ROTC Scholarship Program

 The Army ROTC Scholarship Program is designed to offer financial assistance to outstanding young men and women in the ROTC program who are interested in commissioned service in the Army.
 There are three types of scholarships: four-year, three-year and two-year.
 Each scholarship provides tuition, textbooks and laboratory fees.
-All contracted cadets earn a stipend of $300 monthly for freshmen increasing to $500 for seniors.
+All contracted cadets earn a stipend of $420.00per month.

-Students desiring to apply for the two-year or three-year scholarships should contact the Department of Military Science chair at the university.
-Applicants will be screened by a scholarship committee, and recommendations will be forwarded to the Department of the Army for final selection.
+To obtain information about the three and two-year scholarships, students should visit the Department of Military Science and Leadership at Southern Hall.
+Applicants will be screened by a scholarship committee and recommendations will be forwarded to the Department of the Army for final selection.

 Simultaneous Membership Program (SMP)

 Qualified Army National Guard and Army Reserve members can enter the advanced course and remain in their units while combining and enhancing their pay and tuition benefits and earning their commission as a second lieutenant.
 Participants in the program are eligible for both state and federal tuition assistance applied directly to tuition costs and can compete for 4, 3, and 2 year Guaranteed Reserve Forces Duty (GRFD) scholarships.

 Minor in Military Science and Leadership

 The minor in Military Science and Leadership requires 16 hours, including MSL 301 , MSL 302 , MSL 401 , and MSL 402 .
 All MSL 300-400 courses include weekly labs/ practicums wherein Cadets apply their classroom knowledge through practical exercises in a field or tactical setting.